Capture

 Generic study lists were not getting me closer to the specific Japanese I wanted to read, watch, and play.

-Packs became the core abstraction: a way to keep vocabulary, kanji, sentences, audio, and progress tied to one real source.
+Tango became a place to save vocabulary, kanji, sentences, audio, and progress from real source material.

 Tango opened to everyone, and Lens gave Japanese games a read-and-save overlay on Steam Deck.